thingsboard/thingsboard.github.io/docs/user-guide/ui/rules.md

 #### Rule export

-You are able to export your rule to JSON format and import it to the same or another Thingsboard instance.
+You are able to export your rule to JSON format and import it to the same or another ThingsBoard instance.

 In order to export rule, you should navigate to the **Rules** page and click on the export button located on the particular rule card.